andarkrc/SDA-Tema3/README.md

 <br>

-Because there was no need for change, the implementation of the linked list and hashmap are the same as the one I (Andrei) implemented for Tema 2.
+Because there was no need for change, the implementation of the linked list and hashmap are the same as the ones I (Andrei) implemented for Tema 2.
 The documentation is also the same.
 I also am the main contributor to the README.<br>

 <br>